 - Define a pass phrase/Re-enter pass phrase In each of these fields, enter your pass phrase.
 The value can have between 8 and 32 characters, and must include each of the following: - An uppercase letter (one or more).
-Keep in mind that the pass phrase is case sensitive. - A number (one or more). - A non-alphanumeric character, such as !, , @ (one or more).
+Keep in mind that the pass phrase is case sensitive. - A number (one or more). - A non-alphanumeric character, such as !, \, @ (one or more). - 1.
+For external security keys, if you want to delete the old security key when the new one is created, select the "Delete current security key..." checkbox at the bottom of the dialog.